OpenRiak/riak_kv/docs/ObjectAPI.md

 An object will always be presented (in a GET response) with all its index entries, and when updating an object all index entries must be passed - an update requires all entries, not a delta.

-If an object results in an unresolved conflict, the index entries for the object within teh database will be the union of the index entries for all sibling content items.
+If an object results in an unresolved conflict, the index entries for the object within the database will be the union of the index entries for all sibling content items.

 ## GET and PUT Options